bteger508/secure-sms-chat-plugin/Documentation/Deployment.md

 1. Go to Docker desktop and open settings.
 2. Go to the Resources tab
 3. Add the path to the resources Docker needs.
 The error message should specify the path to the directory it needs.

+If `dotnet restore` throws a "Data at the root level is invalid" error:
+  - Check to make sure there are no obj or bin subddirectories in the SignalRChat directory.
+If there are, delete them.
+  - Clear the nuget caches with `nuget locals all -clear`
+  - Try again to restore the nuget packages

 ## Setup Frontend

-  Make sure you have NPM and Vue-cli
+  Make sure you have NPM and Vue-cli installed

 1. Clone the [bsu.securechat-frontend](https://bitbucket.org/bteger508/bsu.securechat-frontend/src/adding-SignalR/)
 onto the server you plan to house the website.
   - `git clone https://MYenLinT@bitbucket.org/bteger508/bsu.securechat-frontend.git`

 2. To download the packages needed for the project
-      -- cd into <local repository>/testVue
+      -- cd into <local repository>/BasicVue
       -- run the command `npm install`

     -if error about SignalR, run